-Note Be sure to include the trailing . character. docker cp {PAP_CONTAINER_NAME}:/opt/out/instance/resource/policies/defaultPolicies.SNAPSHOT .
+Be sure to include the trailing . character.

+docker cp pingauthorizepap:/opt/out/instance/resource/policies/ defaultPolicies.SNAPSHOT .

-- 2. Sign on to the Policy Editor using the URL and credentials from Accessing the GUIs. - 3.
-In the Import a Branch from a Snapshot section, click Snapshot and select the file that you just copied to your computer. - 4.
+2. Sign on to the Policy Editor using the URL and credentials from Accessing the GUIs on page 27.

+- 3. In the Import a Branch from a Snapshot section, click Click here to select a snapshot file and select the file that you just copied to your computer. - 4.
 In the Name field, enter PingAuthorize Tutorials.

+Branch name Greatern ew branch

 Or

 Import a Snapshot Branch from a Snapshot defaultPolicies.SNAPSHOT ×

 Name PingAuthorize Tutorials Import